 Erythema multiforme (EM) is an inflammatory reaction, characterized by target or iris skin lesions.
 Oral mucosa may be involved.
 Diagnosis is clinical.
 Lesions spontaneously resolve but frequently recur.
-Erythema multiforme can occur as reaction to a drug or an infectious agent such as herpes simplex virus or mycoplasma.
+Erythema multiforme usually occurs as a reaction to an infectious agent such as herpes simplex virus or mycoplasma but may be a reaction to a drug.
 Suppressive antiviral therapy may be indicated for patients with frequent or symptomatic recurrence due to herpes simplex virus.

-For years, EM was thought to represent the milder end of a spectrum of drug hypersensitivity disorders that included Stevens-Johnson syndrome and toxic epidermal necrolysis.
+For years, EM was thought to represent the milder end of a spectrum of drug hypersensitivity disorders that included Stevens-Johnson syndrome and toxic epidermal necrolysis (see Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN)).
 Recent evidence suggests that EM is different from these other disorders.

 Symptoms and Signs

-EM manifests as the sudden onset of asymptomatic, erythematous macules, papules, wheals, vesicles, bullae, or a combination on the distal extremities (including palms and soles) and face.
-The classic lesion is annular, with a violaceous center and pink halo separated by a pale ring (target or iris lesion).
+EM manifests as the sudden onset of asymptomatic, erythematous macules, papules, wheals, vesicles, bullae, or a combination on the distal extremities (often including palms and soles) and face.
+The classic lesion is annular with a violaceous center and pink halo separated by a pale ring (target or iris lesion).
 Distribution is symmetric and centripetal; spread to the trunk is common.
 Some patients have itching.
 Oral lesions include target lesions on the lips and vesicles and erosions on the palate and gingivae.

 Diagnosis is by clinical appearance; biopsy is rarely necessary.
 Differential diagnosis includes essential urticaria, vasculitis, bullous pemphigoid, pemphigus, linear IgA dermatosis, acute febrile neutrophilic dermatosis, and dermatitis herpetiformis; oral lesions must be distinguished from aphthous stomatitis, pemphigus, herpetic stomatitis, and hand-foot-and-mouth disease.
 Patients with widely disseminated purpuric macules and blisters and prominent involvement of the trunk and face are likely to have Stevens-Johnson syndrome rather than EM.